Tag Archive: happiness

 The Corporate Pursuit of Happiness (Fast Company)

-Stanford business school teaches students the virtues of marketing products with the promise of happiness.
+Stanford business school teaches students the virtues of marketing by promising happiness.
 Happiness is just “another commodity deployed to sell something.”
+See The duty to be happy.

 Share